anoratech/deals-savings/site/content/post/usb-c-charger-for-iphone-2-pack-only-5-xx-only-5-xx.md

 ---
-title: USB C Charger for iPhone -2 Pack  only 5.xx Only 5.xx
+title: USB C Charger for iPhone -2 Pack  Only 5.xx
 date: 2025-01-25T17:25:44.771Z
 tags: 2025-01-25
 Category: other